-Employee argues that his position should not have been abolished because Agency did not follow the RIF procedure in accordance with D.C.
-Code § 1-624.02; Chapter 24 of the District Personnel Manual ("DPM"); or E-DPM Instruction No. 8-69, 9-36, and 36-11.14 Specifically, Employee contends that Agency did not consider Priority Reemployment prior to termination as prescribed in D.C.
+Employee argues that her position should not have been abolished because Agency did not follow the RIF procedure in accordance with D.C.
+Code § 1-624.02; Chapter 24 of the District Personnel Manual ("DPM"); or E-DPM Instruction No. 8-69, 9-36, and 36-11.13 Specifically, Employee contends that Agency did not consider Priority Reemployment prior to termination as prescribed in D.C.
 Code § 1-624.02(a)(3).
-He also maintains that although he was placed on both the Agency Reemployment Priority Program ("ARPP") and the Displaced Employee Program ("DEP"); Agency did not seek to place the affected employees in other positions before the RIF determination was made.15 Employee asserts that Agency did not comply with the Retention Registry procedure as prescribed by the DPM.16
+She also maintains that although she was placed on both the Agency Reemployment Priority Program ("ARPP") and the Displaced Employee Program ("DEP"); Agency did not seek to place the affected employees in other positions before the RIF determination was made.14 Employee asserts that Agency did not comply with the Retention Registry procedure as prescribed by the DPM.15

 Employee avers that Agency illegitimately invoked a RIF and then failed to comply with the applicable RIF procedures.
-He argues that Agency did not comply with the lateral competition, priority reemployment, job sharing and reduced hours RIF provisions.
+She argues that Agency did not comply with the lateral competition, priority reemployment, job sharing and reduced hours RIF provisions.
 According to Employee, prior to the RIF, Agency had five (5) casework units and all five (5) units lost accreditation.
 Employees in all five (5) units performed tasks outside of each unit's primary function.
 However, the FEU was the only unit that was abolished.
 Employee reiterated that although employees in the FEU continued working after they lost their accreditation, Agency failed to consider job sharing before the RIF.
-Thus, he concludes that the RIF was a pretext.17
+Thus, he concludes that the RIF was a pretext.16

 Employee further asserts that contrary to Agency's assertion that Employee's position was abolished for lack of work, Agency has presented no evidence to support this assertion.
-Employee maintains that he continued working at Agency even after the loss of accreditation.
-Employee maintains that his unit, the FEU had as much work as the other Agency unit that also lost
+Employee maintains that she continued working at Agency even after the loss of accreditation.
+Employee maintains that her unit, the FEU had as much work as the other Agency unit that also lost accreditation, yet the employee from the other unit were not RIFed.
+She claims that prior to the

-14 Petition for Appeal (November 29, 2021).
+13 Petition for Appeal (November 29, 2021).

-15 Id.
+14 Id.
 See also, Employee's Prehearing Statement (April 7, 2022).

-17 Employee's Brief (May 27, 2022).
+16 Employee's Brief (May 27, 2022).

-accreditation, yet the employee from the other unit were not RIFed.
-He claims that prior to the RIF, Agency did not conduct any investigation to ascertain if employees from the FEU had any work.18
+RIF, Agency did not conduct any investigation to ascertain if employees from the FEU had any work.17